thetsGit/ez-graph/README.md

-# Graphy
+# ez-graph

 Hi!
-I'm graphy.
-I could provides some basic utilities for graph manipulation.
+I'm ez-graph.
+I provides some basic utilities for graph manipulation.
 But mind you that I was created just for packaging publishing testing purpose only xD

 ## Development Guide